Travels with Charley: In the arts

 In the Steinbeck novel The Pastures of Heaven, one of the characters regards Robert Louis Stevenson's Travels with a Donkey in the Cevennes as one of the single greatest works of English literature and eventually names his infant son Robert Louis.
 Later, Steinbeck and his wife Elaine were inspired by Stevenson in choosing the title Travels with Charley.

+In Stephen King's 1996 novel Desperation, a character is on a cross-country motorcycle trip to get inspiration for writing a book.
+While thinking back to Steinbeck's journey, the motorcyclist comes up with the title "Travels with Harley", an idea that is later harshly mocked by another character.

-In 2010 the Dutch journalist and author Geert Mak traveled the same route Steinbeck had followed, basing himself on the notes from Steinbeck's diary as well as the book.
-Mak wrote a book about it, called "Reizen zonder John" (translation from Dutch: "Traveling without John").
+In 2010, the Dutch journalist and author Geert Mak traveled the same route Steinbeck had followed, basing himself on the notes from Steinbeck's diary as well as the book.
+Mak wrote a book about it, called Reizen zonder John (translation from Dutch: "Traveling without John").
 He reviews American society and comments on the changes he encounters since Steinbeck traveled the same parts of the country.

-In 2018 Minnesota-based Bluegrass group Trampled by Turtles released a track entitled "Thank you, John Steinbeck."
+In 2018, Minnesota-based Bluegrass group Trampled by Turtles released a track entitled "Thank you, John Steinbeck."
 This track references the book with the lines: "I left in a hurry, my clothes barely buttoned/ And 'Travels With Charley' tucked under my arm."